The Finite State Machine debugger

 -

-View the current values of the variables at each step;
+View the current values of variables at each step;

 -

-See the changes in values - they are highlighted in green, similar to the list of breakpoints;
+To see changes in values — they are highlighted in green, similar to the list of breakpoints.;

 -

-Manually change the values of some variables directly while the model is stopped.
+Manually change the values of some variables right when the model is stopped.

-Editing variable values is only available during a simulation pause and when there is an active breakpoint.
+Variable values can only be edited during the simulation pause and when there is an active breakpoint.

 To change the value of a variable: